 Bethany Atkinson-Quinton | @bethanyaq

 Bethany Atkinson-Quinton is a broadcaster, producer, writer and educator based in Narrm (Melbourne).
-She is the Creative Producer at Express Media, Co-Founder and Co-Director of community podcast network Broadwave and a broadcasts storytelling show The Glasshouse on Triple R. She has created audio documentaries for multiple broadcasters and podcasts including ABC Radio National, The Arts Centre and All The Best.
+She is the Creative Producer at Express Media, Co-Founder and Co-Director of community podcast network Broadwave and broadcasts storytelling show The Glasshouse on Triple R. She has created audio documentaries for multiple broadcasters and podcasts including ABC Radio National, The Arts Centre and All The Best.
 Passionate about connecting audiences to storytelling, she has presented podcast workshops with The Walkley Foundation, Writers Victoria and Melbourne Writers Festival.

 Cecile Shanahan | @exgrumelart